volkanagun/SentencePartitioning/README.md

    - N-Grams: Uses a frequent n-gram dictionary to extract frequent n-grams from sentences.
 2. Selection methods
    - VocabSelect : VocabSelect uses same amount of sentences for each word in the evaluation dataset.
 It selects these words randomly without using any criteria.
    - KMeans : K-Means is a model based selection method.
 It uses an average to score the candidate sentence.
-The parameters k is selected as 1.
-If the sentence is similar to the cluster, it is discarded.
+The parameters k is selected as 1 to 10.
+If the sentence is very similar to mean of any of the cluster, it is discarded.
    - Least : Least sqaures method is a model based selection methods.
 It uses the Least squares regression to select the candidate sentence.
    - Hopfield : Hopfield neural network model based selection method.
 It uses energy of the hopfields to score the candidate sentence.
    - Boltzmann: Hopfield neural network model based selection method.
 It uses energy of the Boltzman machine.
 Has a different neural network structure and learning algorithm comapred to Hopfield neural network.